markcooper37/learning_rust/boxes/README.md

 # Boxes
-Investigating boxes using chapter 15 of 'The Rust Programming Language'.
+Investigating boxes, reference counters, and drop and deref traits using chapter 15 of 'The Rust Programming Language'.